vidjil/vidjil/doc/admin.md

 A set of three steps/conditions should be filled:

-* Add a dedicated user that will only see metrics informations.
+#### Add a dedicated user and group

+This new group will only see metrics informations.

-  Creation of a dedicated group called `metrics` is also needed.
-Add the dedicated user to this group.
-You should remove all other right of this groups.
+If you start from a fresh installation initialised from scratch, a dedicated group nammed *metrics* will be automatically created.
+If not, you will have to create it by you own (see [Creating groups](/doc/admin/#creating-groups)), named it *metrics* and remove all rights in it.

+An automatic creation of this user can be set at database initialisation.
+To be done, various metrics variables should be setted in `docker/.env.default` at initialisation of database (`METRICS_USER_PASSWORD`, `METRICS_USER_EMAIL`).
+If you already have made database initialisation or do server upgrade, you can also create a dedicated user and add it to this group.

 * A metrics server instance that will launch the combination of Vidjil API/Prometheus/Grafana to monitor server.
   More documentation on this last points will be found on [dedicated repository](https://gitlab.inria.fr/vidjil/metrics/metrics-server) and updated regulary with usage adoption.

- a call to `set_creator_samples_set` should be done at migration.
+ A call to `set_creator_samples_set` should be done at migration.
- This allow to modify previous database to change loacatio of an information splitted between 3 child tables.
+ This allow to modify previous database to change loacation of an information splitted between 3 child tables.
 ### Available metrics

 A complete list of available metrics is detailled here.